SIC-ruifonseca/documentation-user/website/publish/multi_website.rst

     When you create the record from the backend and publish it, typically a product or an event, it is made available in all websites.

-Publish a page in all websites
+Publish a page on all websites
 ------------------------------

 A new static page is created and only made available in the current